 Mint Chocolate Chip Cookiesabout 20 large cookies adjust servings

 - 1 cup butter, softened

 - 2 large eggs plus 1 egg yolk

 - 1 teaspoon peppermint extract (or more to taste)

 - about 10 drops of green food coloring

-- 3 and 1/4 cups flour, spooned and leveled
+- 3 and 1/4 cups all-purpose flour, spooned and leveled

 - 2 teaspoons baking powder